SoK: Differential Privacies: Variation of privacy loss (V)

 Randomly limiting the scope of the definition can also be combined with ideas from the previous sections.
-For example, in~\cite{bassily2016typicality}, authors introduce \emph{typical privacy}, which combines random DP with approximate DP\@.
-In~\cite{wang2016average}, the authors introduce \emph{on average KL privacy}, which uses KL-divergence as quantification metric, but only requires the property to hold for an ``average dataset'', like random DP\@.
-A similar notion appears in~\cite{feldman2017calibrating} as \emph{average leave-one-out KL stability}.
+For example, in~\cite{triastcyn2019bayesian}, the authors introduce \emph{weak Bayesian DP} (WBDP), which combines random DP and approximate DP\@.
+In \cite{liu2021smoothed} the authors introduced \emph{Smoothed DP} \footnote{Distinct from \emph{Smooth DP} \cite{barber2014privacy} introduced earlier in this chapter.} which require $\epsdel$-indistinguishability to hold for all the expected dataset from a set of distributions.
+In~\cite{wang2016average}, the authors introduce \emph{on average KL privacy}, which uses KL-divergence as quantification metric, but only requires the property to hold for an ``average dataset'', like random DP\@; a similar notion appears in~\cite{feldman2017calibrating} as \emph{average leave-one-out KL stability}.
+In~\cite{triastcyn2019bayesian,dandekar2020differential}, the authors introduce \emph{Bayesian DP}\footnote{There are two other notions with the same name: introduced in~\cite{yang2015bayesian,leung2012bayesian}, we mention them in Section~\ref{sec:n} and \ref{sec:b} respectively.} (BayDP\textsuperscript{\cite{triastcyn2019bayesian}}) and \emph{privacy at risk} (PAR) respectively; both definitions combine random DP with probabilistic DP, with slightly different approaches: the former quantifies over all possible datasets and changes one fixed record randomly, while the latter selects both datasets randomly, conditioned on these datasets being neighbors.

-In~\cite{kifer2010towards}, the authors introduce \emph{general DP}\footnote{Originally called generic DP\@; we rename it here to avoid a name collision.}, which goes further and generalizes the intuition from generic DP, by abstracting the indistinguishability condition entirely: the privacy relation $\mathcal{R}$ is still the generalization of the neighborhood and the privacy predicate is the generalization of $\eps$-indistinguishability to arbitrary functions.
-This definition was further extended via \emph{abstract DP}, however, that definition does not satisfy the privacy axioms in general.
+In~\cite{kifer2010towards}, Kifer et al.\ go further and generalize the intuition from generic DP, introduced in Section~\ref{sec:n}, and generalize the indistinguishability condition entirely.
+The resulting definition is \emph{also} called generic differential privacy.